lmorg/murex/docs/FAQ.supported-platforms.md

   wouldn't.

-* Job control (`bg`, `^z`, `fg`, etc) isn't supported because Windows doesn't have an equivalent of the SIGSTSP (etc) POSIX signal.
+* Job control (`bg`, `^z`, `fg`, etc) isn't supported because Windows doesn't have an equivalent of the SIGSTSP (etc) POSIX signals.

 * There is also the caveat that without a broad range of command line utilities (eg GNU coreutils) the usefulness of Murex is seriously diminished.
-There is some work underway to replicate some of the basics of coreutils as Murex builtins but that level of work is massive, thankless, and targeting a niche audience; and so obviously a very low priority.

-Taking these points into account, the recommendation is to run Murex inside a POSIX compatability layer such as WSL (Windows Subsystem for Linux) on Windows 10 and 11, or Cygwin.
-However if native Windows is your preference then Murex *should* function.
+You can mitigate this by installing [MSYS2](https://www.msys2.org/) or [Cygwin](https://cygwin.com/).

 ## FreeBSD

-An older version was extensively tested inside a 10.3-RELEASE AMD64 jail.

-FreeBSD support is considered very good but, as always, please log an issue via Github if you do encounter problems.
+FreeBSD is officially supported and tested by the community.

 ## OpenBSD

-Tested on an earlier version of Murex.

-OpenBSD support is expected to be good but, as always, please log an issue via Github if you do encounter problems.
+FreeBSD is officially supported and tested by the community.

 ## NetBSD

-NetBSD is part of the automated build tests so Murex will compile on NetBSD.
-However no functional testing has been conducted on that particular platform.
+FreeBSD is officially supported and tested by the community.

 ## DragonflyBSD

-DragonflyBSD is part of the automated build tests so Murex will compile on DragonflyBSD.
-However no functional testing has been conducted on that particular platform.
+FreeBSD is officially supported and tested by the community.

 ## Plan 9